-- 1.1.
-The Law Programme Board is responsible to the University Programmes Board and to Academic Council for the design, development, regulation and quality, and for overseeing the delivery of the programmes within its remit. - 1.2.
-The Law Programme Board is also responsible for monitoring the overall performance of students registered to these programmes, including Erasmus, Exchange and Occasional Fee Paying students, monitoring their progression and ensuring their academic welfare. - 1.3.
-The Law Programme Board will recommend the structure and content of these programmes, and any regulations or policy which govern them, and make decisions or recommendations regarding the admission, progression, continuation and graduation of students registered to these programmes. - 1.4.
-The Law Programme Board bears responsibility for all taught and graduate research programmes within the School, ensuring the effective delivery of graduate research programmes and the best possible experience for the students.
+- 1.1 The Law Taught Programmes Board is responsible to the Academic Council, or its relevant Committee, for the design, development, regulation and quality, and for overseeing the delivery of the programmes within its remit. - 1.2 The Board is also responsible for monitoring the overall performance of students registered to these programmes, including Erasmus, Exchange and Occasional Fee-Paying students, monitoring their progression and ensuring their academic welfare. - 1.3 The Board will recommend the structure and content of these programmes, and any regulations or policy which govern them, and make decisions or recommendations regarding the admission, progression, continuation and graduation of students registered to these programmes - 1.4 The Board bears responsibility for all taught and graduate taught programmes within the School, ensuring the effective delivery of undergraduate and graduate taught programmes and the best possible experience for students of taught programmes.